-I just got a puppy, @classycleancoco!
-She is 9 weeks old and we are going to visit Grandma & Grandpa for Christmas.
+My puppy, @classycleancoco loves to travel.
+She has been traveling since she was little.
+Coco was 9 weeks old when we first went to visit Grandma & Grandpa for Christmas.
 Through the experience I learned how to fly with a pup and am giving you the ten tips you need to travel with your dog!

 1. Call Your Airline Most airlines only have a certain number pups per plane so we had to make sure there was room for Coco.
 With a quick google search “flying with dogs on delta” you can see the fee associated with traveling with pups.
 For delta it was $125 each way and she had to be able to fit comfortably under the seat infront of me.